particle-iot/docs/src/content/reference/developer-tools/cli.md

 ## particle config env

 The `particle config env` commands allow setting environment variables from the command line.
-[Environment variables](/getting-started/configuration/env-vars/) are lightweight, non‑secret name - value pairs that shape the runtime environment.
+[Environment](/getting-started/configuration/environment/) are lightweight, non‑secret name - value pairs that shape the runtime environment.
 They are ideal for fast, system level adjustments (endpoints, feature flags, polling intervals) without changing firmware.
 Available in the cloud and in the firmware.

 In previous versions of the Particle CLI, `particle config` switched between profiles.
 That function is now performed by the `particle profile` command.